datawire/ambassador-docs/topics/install/helm.md

    helm upgrade ambassador datawire/ambassador
    ```

   This will upgrade the image and deploy and other necessary resources for the Ambassador Edge Stack.

+3. [Set up Service Catalog](../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.

 ## Migrating to the Ambassador Edge Stack